Electron100/butane/docs/getting-started.md

 too.
 We look for the post(s) to be deleted based on title pattern.
 The `like` method-like invocation on `title` transforms into the SQL LIKE operator.
-So if we named our first post "First post" we could match it with e.g. "First%".
+So if we named our first post "First post" we could match it with e.g. `First%`.

 But what about the braces in `{ pattern }`?
 Normally names within the macro refer to database columns/operators.
-The braces escape us back to referring names in Rust code, so the value of the `pattern` variable is used as the RHS for the LIKE operator.
+The braces escape us back to referring names in Rust code, so the value of the `pattern` variable is used as the right-hand side for the `LIKE` operator.

 If you delete a post, you can run `show_posts` again to confirm that it is fact deleted.